Skip to main content

 Immunization Record Requests

-To request immunization records from Public Health for all vaccines (other than the COVID-19 vaccine), complete this form and follow the instructions on the last page to submit your request or visit VaxRecordNS to access some records online.
+You can also request a hard copy of your immunization records from Public Health, which will include all vaccines available in their system, excluding COVID-19 vaccines.
+Please complete this form and follow the instructions on the last page to submit your request.

-You are recommended to receive all routine vaccines, which are given for free in Nova Scotia.
+You are recommended to receive *all routine vaccines that you are eligible for, which are given for free in Nova Scotia.
 Routine vaccines begin at two months old and continue all our lives.
-The vaccine schedule for all ages can be found at this link.
-Other vaccines may be recommended for those who have certain risk factors, and you can talk to your health care provider or call your Public Health office for more information.
-Most routine vaccines are given by family doctors and nurse practitioners, and some are given by pharmacies or Public Health.
+The routine vaccine schedule for all ages can be found at this link.
+Other vaccines may be recommended for those who have certain risk factors, and you can talk to your health care provider or call your local Public Health office for more information.
+Most routine vaccines are given by family doctors and nurse practitioners, and some are given by pharmacists or Public Health.

 Detailed information about each vaccine can be found at www.immunize.ca